 As we all know, and most of us have experienced at least once, moving at the best of times is difficult.
 So, when you add the extra emotional stress of a major life change, such as a divorce, death or economic crisis, a move can be a breaking point.
 The hard part is that many people in this situation have to move—as opposed to wanting to—because of the reasons above.
 Feeling that they don't have a choice in their decision to move, many feel that their lives are spinning out of control.

 If you're in this situation, and a move is something you must do, then there are some tips to consider to help you through this extremely difficult time.
 And remember, you're not just moving into a new home, you're moving into a new life.

-Usually, when someone is moving, I suggest that they get rid of everything they haven't used in the last year to minimize the amount of stuff they have to move.
-For people who are going through an emotional trauma as well as a move, I suggest the opposite.
+Usually, when someone is moving, we suggest that they get rid of everything they haven't used in the last year to minimize the amount of stuff they have to move.
+For people who are going through an emotional trauma as well as a move, we suggest the opposite.

 When emotions are involved, our personal things tend to comfort us and make us feel more secure, especially when our lives feel like they are anything but secure.
 Take what you need to help you get through.
 If you're having a hard time making a decision about whether to move something or not, move it and make the decision at a later time when you feel ready.
 The last word on this is, do what you have to do to get through.

 Try Not to Make Rash Decisions

 While it's good to listen to your feelings, throwing out the dishwasher because your ex-partner bought it for you for your anniversary may not make the most economical sense, although selling it might!
 Before you throw out everything attached to a bad memory (the opposite of the first tip), step back and consider if it's something you really can't live with.
 If you can't—you really can't—get rid of it.

 Ask for Help

 So, if you need some tasks done, or you need help packing or sorting things or you need a babysitter, ask your friends, family, and neighbors.
 If you're having a hard time making a decision about the move or about the choices you're about to make, talk it out with a friend or counselor—someone who has your best interest at heart.
-Professional help is always such a support during times like this; they can help clarify your situation and assist you in making some difficult decisions.
+Professional help can be much-needed support during times like this; they can help clarify your situation and assist you in making some difficult decisions.

 Be Good to Yourself

 Starting a new life is emotionally and physically draining.
 Be good to yourself during this time.
-If you're tired, get a good nights sleep; if you're wanting time alone, give it to yourself.
+If you're tired, get a good night's sleep; if you're wanting time alone, give it to yourself.
 Go get your hair styled or get a massage or take some time to watch a movie or two, even if you feel like there's so much to do.
 By giving yourself what you need, you're allowing yourself to heal.